 Following high school, Robbie (and Martha) entered collage as music majors and were selected to join the prestigious FJC Chorale.
 Robbie's best friend , Ernie Frierson (who he also met at Englewood) entered the FJC talent show with a duet and won first place in the category.

 Robbie then met two fellow students at FJC who were also singer/songwriters and soon formed a band with several other musicians called Kinfolk.
 They played coffee houses and churches all over Jacksonville and soon began to garner a local following.
 After getting married in November of 1972, Robbie and Martha went on the road full time with Kinfolk.

 At that time Robbie wrote a song called Alpha & Omega that became very popular and synonymous with the band.
 A few years after the group disbanded, Alpha & Omega was recorded by The Gaither Vocal Band.
 It has appeared on 13 Gaither projects (some of which are gold and platinum recordings), has over 14 million views on YouTube, remains one of their most popular songs and is considered to be a gospel classic.

 It would take a book to share all of Robbie's musical journey, and perhaps one day he will write one.
 Suffice to say, music has been his life, his love and his career for over 55 years and he is still going strong.
-He wakes up every morning looking forward to the next opportunity to play and sing the songs that have become the soundtrack of our lives.
+He wakes up every morning looking forward to the next opportunity to play and sing the songs that have become the soundtrack of all of our lives.

 Where Robbie Performs